 Can two people live in a studio apartment?
-Even with challenges of space and privacy, sharing a studio apartment can be done, and it can even be enjoyable!
-Whether you’re sharing a studio apartment with a friend, a romantic partner, or a total stranger, here are some tips for living with a roommate in a shared studio apartment.
+Even with the challenges of space and privacy, there are ways two people can live in a studio apartment comfortably!
+Whether you’re sharing a small studio apartment with a friend, a romantic partner, or a total stranger, here are some tips for living with a roommate in a studio.

 Create Privacy with Room Dividers